 Super Foods That Stop Joint Inflammation

 Your diet is a critical key to healthy, pain-free, flexible joints.
 Many stores have a variety of products with super foods that can help you eat better for joint health.
-Eating certain nutritious foods and drinking plenty of
+Eating certain nutritious foods and drinking plenty of water can help to relieve inflammation, aid flexibility and possibly even prevent further damage to the joint.

 Inflammation plays a major role in joint cartilage deterioration.
 It makes sense to have a diet rich in anti-inflammatory nutrients and low in foods that make inflammation worse.